LionelBirglen/HandheldForceGauge/README.md

 4. assemble components on protoboard
 5. upload and run the Arduino program ForceGauge_Program.ino on the XIAO nrf52840 module (compile w/ mbed-enabled)
 6. plug the usb-c connector to a suitable power supply
 7. use the sensor!
-Tactile switches have two functions each, **selectable with short or long press** of the button
+Tactile switches have two functions each, **selectable with short or long press** of the button:
 8. if bluetooth communication is desired run ForceGauge_Python_BLE_Logger.py from your local machine where Python is installed, a window will open displaying the values read by the sensor and the program will record them in a csv file with timestamps.<br/><br/>

 **Notes:**